 The TRC website features news of upcoming events, flyers, rallye tips and articles, and recent rallye results.
 General information on The Rallye Club is available and links to websites of interest are provided.
-Please check the website often as, Preliminary General Instructions are usually posted a few days to a week before a rallye and can allow you a head start.
+Please check the website often, as Preliminary General Instructions are usually posted to the club's calendar page a few days to a week before a rallye and can allow you a head start.
 The URL for TRC's web site is: